 In contrast, any deterministic algorithm must probe at least n/2 integers of A in the worst case!
-In other words, any deterministic algorithm must have a worst case time of $\Theta(n)$ -provably slower than the above randomized algorithm (in expectation).
+In other words, any deterministic algorithm must have a worst case time of $\Theta(n)$, slower than the above randomized algorithm (in terms of expected cost).